thesomitrasr/ML-Project-Kubernetes-Microservice/README.md

 - `run_docker.sh`, to launch a Docker container
 - `run_kubernetes.sh`, to deploy containers on a Kubernetes cluster
 - `upload_docker.sh`, to upload a Docker image to Docker Hub
-- `.gitignore`, to list files that Git should ignore

 ---